GianniBuoni/astro-starter-template/README.md

 # Gianni's Astro Starter Kit: Minimal

+This is my minimal project starter for Astro ✨
+I'm working on configuring it just the way I want to easily get up and running on a new project.

 ## 🚀 Extra Configurations

 - Typescript import aliases
+- Astro Content Collections
 - Astro Icon, Sitemap, RSS, Inegrations
 - Enabling prefetching,
 - Post CSS setup

+## ✅ To Do

+- [ ] Add Tailwind Integrations
+- [ ] Find a Next-like Font solution

 ## 👀 Resources